stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 greet t name = "Hello, " ++ showTitle t ++ " " ++ name ++ "!"
 ```

-In the implementation of `greet` we use string literals
+In the implementation of `greet`, we use string literals
 and the string concatenation operator `(++)` to
 create the greeting from its different parts.